andrey-skl/ng-annotate-loader/README.md

 # ng-annotate-loader
 Webpack loader to annotate angular applications.
+Generates a sourcemaps as well.

 Usage: